Reference

 Quick Start

-AgentForge is a visual builder for creating AI agent configuration files (CLAUDE.md and agents.md).
-These files define how AI agents behave, what they can do, and what they should avoid.
+CLAUDE.md and agents.md are configuration files that define how AI agents behave, what they can do, and what they should avoid.
+You can create these manually or use our prompt tools to help.

 Your First Agent